EveryOneIsGross/embedsumBOT/README.md

 To use EmbedSumBot, you need to run the script embedBOT_comparesearch.py in your terminal.
 You will be prompted to enter a command.
 There are three commands available:

-**summarize:** This command will ask you to enter the name of a local .txt file that you want to summarize.
+**summarise:** This command will ask you to enter the name of a local .txt file that you want to summarize.
 It will generate a summary of the file content, embed it, analyze its sentiment, extract its keywords, and save them to a database.

+**memorise:** This command allows you to enter text directly to be summarised and that summary remembered.

 **search:** This command will ask you to enter a text or a keyword that you want to search for.
 It will embed it, extract its keywords, and find the most similar summary in the database based on euclidean distance.